fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 This means that `FSharpOption` is a nullable reference type if it were to be consumed by C# 8.0.
 Indeed, there is definitely C# code out there that checks for `null` when consuming an F# option type to account for the `None` case.
 This is because there is no other way to safely extract the underlying value in C#!

-**Recommendation:** ROLL INTO A BALL AND CRY - ...and discuss further with the C# team to see if something can be done about this.
+**Recommendation:** discuss further with the C# team to see if something can be done about this.